 Perhaps it is time to climb the mountain to catch a gestalt of human suffering, injustice, abuse, and enslavement—the real world.
 Perhaps it is time for the church to reflect on itself to recapture the passion of spiritually authentic discipleship that touches the brokenness of human life with the inspiring presence of God (Matthew 6: 25–34), and Jesus, the champion of spiritual authenticity and healing.

 John Skrzypaszek, DMin, a retired director of the Ellen White/Seventh-day Adventist Research Centre, is an adjunct senior lecturer at Avondale University College, Coranboong, NSW, Australia.
 Polish by birth, John takes a keen interest in heritage, spirituality, and identity studies.
 He is married to Brenda and has two sons Raphael and Luke.
 Email him at: [email protected]

-David J. Bosch, Transforming Mission (Maryknoll, NY: Orbis Books, 1995), 414.
+David Bosch, Transforming Mission: Paradigm Shift in Theology of Mission (Maryknoll, NY: Orbis Books, 1995), 66.

-Samuel Moffett, “Evangelism: The Leading Partner” in Perspectives on the World Christian Movement, Eds.
-Ralph D. Winter and Steven C. Hawthorne (Pasadena, CA: William Carey Library, 1992), D-208.
+George Eldon Ladd, “The Gospel of the Kingdom.”
+In Perspectives in the World Christian Movement, edited by Ralph D. Winter and Steven C. Hawthorne, A-69.
+Pasadena, CA: William Carey Library, 1922.

 Johannes Verkuyl, “The Biblical Foundation for the Worldwide Mission Mandate.”
 In Perspectives in the World Christian Movement, edited by Ralph D. Winter and Steven C. Hawthorne, A-62.
 Pasadena, CA: William Carey Library, 1922.